 Next, install the Google Tag Manager using the two code snippets you generated earlier in your account.
 Follow the steps described in this article for correctly adding your code:

-We have inserted the two snippets as per the instructions from the Google Tag Manager Installation box (the first code as high in the <head> of the page as possible, and the second, additional one, immediately after the opening <body> tag):
+We have inserted the two snippets as per the instructions from the Google Tag Manager Installation box (the first code as high in the <head> of the page as possible, and the second one, immediately after the opening before <body> tag):

 As simple as that, your snippet has been added site-wide and you can start setting up the tags on your website.